-For the 2015 Trustees Report, the ultimate rates of improvement in the low-cost and high-cost scenarios are a ratio of the intermediate alternative, with low-cost being 1/2 of the intermediate rates of improvement and the high-cost being 5/3 of the intermediate rates.
-The ultimate average annual percentage reductions by age group and cause of death for the intermediate alternative of the 2015 Trustees Report are presented in table 2.3, along with the intermediate assumptions from the 2014 Trustees Report, and the average rates experienced during the period 1979-2011 and 2001-2011.
+The ultimate rates of improvement in the low-cost and high-cost alternatives are a ratio of the intermediate alternative, with low-cost being 1/2 of the intermediate rates of improvement and the high-cost being 5/3 of the intermediate rates.
+The ultimate average annual percentage reductions by age group and cause of death for the intermediate alternative of the 2016 Trustees Report are presented in table 2.3, along with the intermediate assumptions from the 2015 Trustees Report, and the average rates experienced during the periods 1979-2013 and 2003-2013.